dante-35/TP_Save_Backup_Tool/README.md

 The Parasites game save backup tool.

 First of all, I realize that this page is not good in grammar and order, I will update it soon.
+I'm not a programmer.
+I'm just one electronics technician who likes to play with codes.

+About this tool :

 This PowerShell script creates a backup folder under The Parasites game root folder.
 Checks modified date for save files and creates back-up then takes a screenshot.